Safety Under Scaffolding: How Evaluation Conditions Shape Measured Safety: Residual Mechanisms and Property-Specific Effects

+\paragraph{Gemini differential robustness.} Gemini~3~Pro presents the diagnostic case for parse-failure mediation.
+On MC-format benchmarks (Table~\ref{tab:itt-pp}), it sits at the second-highest direct safety rate (83.6\% ITT) yet posts the smallest map-reduce degradation in scope ($\text{RD} = -3.0$~pp ITT) --- a floor-effect explanation is ruled out.
+The largest apparent ReAct degradation in the design ($\text{RD} = -7.0$~pp ITT) meanwhile collapses to $+0.1$~pp under PP scoring: ReAct quadruples Gemini's MC parse rate (3.7\%~$\to$~11.9\%), and excluding those failures eliminates the effect.
+ITT scores parse failures as unsafe (the deployed-system view); PP excludes them (the underlying-alignment view).
+Gemini sits where the two views diverge by 7~pp, which is why we report both throughout.

-\paragraph{GPT-5.2 dual immunity and forced-answer controls.} GPT-5.2 presents a dissociation that illuminates the distinction between structural and semantic robustness.
-On sycophancy, GPT-5.2 shows modest improvement under map-reduce (42.6\%$\to$45.8\%, $+3.2$~pp), one of several models to improve.
-This pattern is consistent with sycophancy being weakly encoded: map-reduce's format-stripping cannot degrade what is already shallow, and the structured reconsideration occasionally helps.
-Yet on BBQ, the same model shows the second-largest invocation vulnerability ($-13.0$~pp under aggressive bias-invocation in Phase~2), demonstrating that sycophancy improvement and semantic vulnerability are dissociable properties.
+\paragraph{GPT-5.2 dual immunity and forced-answer controls.} GPT-5.2 improves on sycophancy under map-reduce ($+3.2$~pp, 42.6\%$\to$45.8\%).
+The format-stripping cannot degrade what is already shallow.
+On BBQ, the same model shows the second-largest invocation vulnerability ($-13.0$~pp under aggressive bias-invocation, Phase~2).
+Sycophancy improvement and semantic vulnerability are dissociable.

 The forced-answer open-ended controls sharpen this interpretation.
 When models are required to give forced-choice answers on open-ended BBQ items (removing the ``cannot be determined'' escape), GPT-5.2 maintains 80\% accuracy, while DeepSeek drops to 40\%, revealing model-dependent susceptibility to format-enabled bias.
 Opus maintains $>$90\% accuracy under the same protocol.
 GPT-5.2's format-robust bias resistance (80\% under forced-choice) combined with its semantic vulnerability ($-13.0$~pp under aggressive invocation in Phase~2) demonstrates that format robustness and semantic robustness are dissociable properties: surviving format manipulation does not imply surviving content manipulation.